The 4-Dimensional Light Bulb Theorem: Crossing Changes

-The isotopy from $A$ to $A'$ is demonstrated in Figure 7.2.
-The various subfigures of Figure 7.2 show a 3-dimensional subset $H$ of the form $D^2\times [t_0-\epsilon, t_0+\epsilon] \times 0$.
-The sets $K'$ and $K$ seen in Figure 7.2 a) are projections of the components of $A\cap N(z)$ that contain the local tubes about $f(\kappa')$ and $f(\kappa)$.
-Here the \emph{time coordinate} $[-\infty,\infty]$ is projected to $0$ and the shaded regions are images of sheets from the past and future.
-Now consider the projection of $D^2\times S^2$ to $D^2\times t_0\times 0$.
-Let $\delta$ denote the projection of $K'$ to $D^2 \times t_0 \times 0$.
-The preimage W of $\delta$ in $D^2\times S^2$ is an $I\times S^2$ which intersects $A$ in three components; an annulus from $K'$, a $S^1$ from $K$ and the arc $\delta$ from $A_1$, all of which are shown in the Figure 7.3 a).
-The support of the isotopy, in the source, from this point on is within $K'$.
+We return to the proof of the Lemma.
+Figure 7.2 a) shows the projections of the components of $A\cap H\times [-\infty,\infty]$ to $H$.
+Let $\delta=f(\kappa')\cap D$.
+The preimage $W$ of $\delta$ in $D\times S^2$ is an $I\times S^2$ which intersects $A$ in three components; an annulus from $K'$, a $S^1$ from $K$ and the arc $\delta$, all of which are shown in the Figure 7.3 a).
+From this point on, the support of the isotopy, in the source, is within $K'$.
 The isotopy from Figures 7.2 a) to 7.2 b) is supported in $W$ and can be viewed in more detail in Figure 7.3, where corresponding dark lines in Figures 7.2 a), b) and Figure 7.3 a), b) coincide.
-The dots on $W\cap K$ in Figure 7.3 are the intersection of the dark lines on $K$ with $W$.
-The passage from Figure 7.2 b) to Figure 7.2 c) is the 4-dimensional light bulb move, Lemma \ref{light bulb trick}, whereby a tube $T$ appears to be crossing $A$ at the point $y$.
-This requires that there be a path $\sigma$ in $A$ from $y$ to $z$ disjoint from $T$ which in turn requires that $\kappa\neq \kappa'$.
+The dots on $W\cap K$ in Figure 7.3 are the intersections of the dark lines on $K$ with $W$.
+The passage from Figure 7.2 b) to Figure 7.2 c) is the 4-dimensional light bulb move, Lemma \ref{light bulb trick}, whereby the tube $T'$ appears to be crossing $A$ at the point $y$.
+This requires that there be a path $\sigma$ in $A$ from $y$ to $z$ disjoint from $T'$ which in turn requires that $\kappa\neq \kappa'$.
 The isotopy from Figure 7.2 c) to d) simply squeezes the indicated tubes, and commutes with the previous one.
 The isotopy corresponding to Figures 7.2 d) and e) is essentially the reverse of that from 7.2 a) and 7.2 b).
-Here the projection of the $S^2\times I$, corresponding to this isotopy, to $D^2 \times t_0 \times 0$ is an arc disjoint from the projection of $K$, so $K$ is not in the way during that isotopy. \end{proof}
+Here the projection of the $S^2\times I$, corresponding to this isotopy, to $D$ is an arc disjoint from the projection of $K$ to $D$, so $K$ is not in the way during that isotopy. \end{proof}